fatalfeel/PPO_Pytorch/README.md

 Modify some crash problem with weight and float

-Value function can not backpropagation fixed
+Value function can not do backpropagation fixed

 Remove redundant network